-Tax credits are issued only if the VCC raised the equity capital under a pre-approved authorization and is in compliance with the Small Business Venture Capital Act and the Small Business Venture Capital Regulation.
+Tax credits are issued only if the venture capital corporation (VCC) raised the equity capital under a pre-approved authorization and is in compliance with the Small Business Venture Capital Act and Small Business Venture Capital Regulation.

 Corporate investors are entitled to a 30% non-refundable tax credit, however, there is no annual tax credit limit.
 Corporate investors can only claim the tax credits in the year of investment.

 Both individual and corporate investors can carry forward unused portions of tax credits for four years.